mechwiz/jackal_exploration/README.md

 On Jackal:
 - Launch the Jackal Setup configs: `roslaunch jackal_exploration jackal_setup.launch`
-- Launch the Jackal Exploration node: `roslaunch jackal_exploration view_robot.launch`
+- Launch the Jackal Exploration node: `roslaunch jackal_exploration jackal_exploration.launch`

 #### Nodes
 ##### Z-Correction Node
 [`z_correction.py`](src/z_correction.py)

 This node corrects for any z-drift between the `odom` and `base_link` frames that tends to occur as the Jackal moves around.
-The corrected fram is outputted in the `odom_corrected` frame.
+The corrected frame is outputted in the `odom_corrected` frame.

 Subscribed Topic: `/odometry/filtered`